 Mary Ann Shadd Cary was an abolitionist, journalist, suffragist and educator.
 She was also the first female African American newspaper editor in North America after starting the Black newspaper The Provincial Freeman.

 After the Civil War started, Shadd Cary returned to the U.S. to work as a recruiting officer for the Union Army in Indiana.
-After the war, she earned a law degree from Howard University, becoming the first African American woman in the U.S. to do so.
+She earned a law degree from Howard University, becoming the first African American woman in the U.S. to do so.

 Shadd Cary joined the National Woman Suffrage Association and worked with Susan B. Anthony and Elizabeth Cady Stanton.
 She testified with them before the Judiciary Committee of the House of Representatives.